jonuoha60/TodoApp-DragnDrop/README.md

-# Getting Started with Create React App
-📋 Drag-and-Drop To-Do App
+# Drag-and-Drop To-Do App
 This is a To-Do Application that allows users to create, manage, and drag and drop their tasks or notes between different lists (e.g. pending, in-progress, completed).
 The app is built with React and uses Vite for fast development and hot-reloading.

-🚀 Features
+Features
-✅ Create new tasks and notes
+ Create new tasks and notes

-✅ Drag and drop tasks between different status columns
+ Drag and drop tasks between different status columns

-✅ Mark tasks as completed
+ Mark tasks as completed

-✅ Responsive design for mobile and desktop
+ Responsive design for mobile and desktop

-✅ Smooth user interface with animations
+ Smooth user interface with animations

-✅ User authentication with login and signup
+ User authentication with login and signup

-✅ Local storage session handling
+ Local storage session handling

 🛠 Technologies Used
 React